 Not all restaurants that provide you with an authentic experience are expensive.

-Use Google to locate inexpensive restaurants that have great ratings!
+Use Google to locate locally owned, affordable restaurants that have great ratings!

-Most cities have fun, free things to do throughout the city.
+Most cities have fun, free things to do.

 At the same time, there are probably some paid experiences that interested you.